Typhoon Dujuan (2003): Meteorological history

 On August 25, an area of convection persisted on satellite imagery on August 25.
 The thunderstorms pulsed and became better organized by August 27.
 That day, the Japan Meteorological Agency (JMA) estimated that a tropical depression formed southeast of the Japanese island of Okinotorishima, or about 520 km northwest of Guam.
 The Joint Typhoon Warning Center (JTWC) also estimated a tropical cyclone formed on August 27.
 With a ridge to the north, the depression tracked slowly to the southwest.
 The system gradually organized while developing improved outflow to the south, although a tropical upper tropospheric trough to the north caused wind shear.
-On August 29, the JMA upgraded the depression to Tropical Storm Dujuan, although the JTWC had upgraded a day prior.
+On August 29, the JMA upgraded the depression to a tropical storm named Dujuan, (Note: The name Dujuan (Mandarin: 杜鹃, [tu˥˩ t͡ɕyɛn˥]) was contributed by China and means azalea in Mandarin.) although the JTWC had upgraded a day prior.
 That day, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) began issuing advisories as the storm approached the region, naming it Onyok.

 Shortly after it was named, Dujuan quickly intensified after an upper-level low to the northwest improved outflow to the north.
 On August 30, the ridge to the north built eastward, causing the storm to slow and turn more to the northwest.
 That day, an eye developed in center, and the JMA upgraded Dujuan to typhoon status.
 Subsequently, the typhoon accelerated to the west-northwest and later to the west.
 On September 1, the JMA estimated Dujuan attained peak 10-minute sustained winds of 150 km/h.
 Around the same time, the JTWC assessed peak 1-minute winds of 230 km/h, making it the equivalent of a Category 4 on the Saffir-Simpson hurricane wind scale.
 While near peak intensity, the center of Dujuan passed about 45 km south of the southern tip of Taiwan.
 While moving westward through the South China Sea, the typhoon weakened slightly after its peak intensity due to an eyewall replacement cycle.
 Radar from the Hong Kong Observatory indicated an inner eye about 20 km in diameter, and an outer eye about 100 km in diameter.
 At around 1200 UTC on September 2, Dujuan made landfall just east of Hong Kong, near Shenzhen.
 The JMA estimated the typhoon had weakened into a severe tropical storm by the time of landfall, while the JTWC estimated winds of 185 km/h.
 It was considered the strongest typhoon to strike the Pearl River Delta since Typhoon Hope in 1979.
 Dujuan rapidly weakened while continuing westward through China, dissipating on September 3 over Guangxi.